 Whatever you choose, be sure to stock your kitchen with plenty of keto-friendly ingredients.

 3. Find Exciting Keto Recipes to Try

 Low carbs, no problem!
 Although keto is fairly restrictive, there are so many amazing dishes you can incorporate into your diet.
 Take time to find new keto recipes and plan the meals you will eat each week.
 This preparation can help ensure you have the ingredients you need for each recipe and take some of the guesswork out of what you can eat.
-Below, check out some keto-friendly recipes for inspiration for your keto meal prepping.

 4. Begin Slowly and Persist

 It may be helpful to allow yourself to adjust to the keto diet gradually, instead of diving in all at once.
 Take a week or two to begin decreasing your carbohydrate intake and increasing your healthy fat intake.

 When you begin the diet, try your best to stick to it.
 It can take about 72 hours for your body to enter ketosis and begin burning ketones from fat cells.
 While your body adjusts, you may experience symptoms of the "keto flu."
 Be sure to stay hydrated and let the symptoms pass so you can reach ketosis and settle into a normal routine with your diet.